 Think of the internet as a library full of interconnected information.
 Each website gets its information from other websites to provide data to their audience.
 When you consider that there are thousands of websites that can provide data about your business to potential customers, you see how critical it is to make any change in a way that all websites will detect this new information.

 Business changes such as a name change, relocation, or a phone number change must be immediately updated in all areas of the web or your business traffic will suffer.

 Below is a list of details you need to remember when changing business information, along with a printable checklist for you to make sure no details are missed.

 If you are going through a name change this seems like a no-brainer.
-However, while you are getting your logo reworked, it is a good time to have different aspects of your logo designed.
+However, while you are getting your logo reworked, it is a good time to have different aspects of your logo designed for different mediums.
 This keeps the look of the business name but allows it to be used in different ways; letterhead, signage, social media, etc. Social media profile images tend to be square while letterhead and signage may have a different layout.

 If you are starting a new business, check the domain name BEFORE you decide on a business name.
 While you are brainstorming, open up a domain search like at www.tupelohosting.com and do a quick search to see if the name of the business you are considering is available.
 If you are going to have profiles on social media, check to see if the name is available on them as well; consistency will help your customers find you if your .com name is the same as your Facebook, Instagram, etc name.